 Copy the text in Illustrator and then go to Photoshop.
 Paste the text there.

 Time to add some 3D.
 With the new layer selected go to 3D>New 3D Extrusion from the Selected Layer.
 After go to Window>3D so you can see the 3D panel.
-Follow the images below for the 3D properties for the Scene, Object, Texture and Lighting.
+Follow the images below for the 3D properties for the Scene, Object, Texture, and Lighting.

 Here is the 3D text you will have after applying the effects.
 Now it's time to render.
 Go to 3D>Render.

-The 3D image will be render and you will get a much sharper result.
+The 3D image will be rendered and you will get a much sharper result.
 The rendering might take a little long, so it's time to get some coffee :) Once is done duplicate this layer.
 We will use it in the future to create a mask.